To be admissible to the BC Early Childhood Education Basic Certificate Program, you need the following:

 - Meet the English language requirement through one of:

-- Have completed at least four years of secondary or post-secondary studies in taught in English, or
+- Completed at least four years of secondary or post-secondary studies in taught in English, or

-- Completed an undergraduate or graduate level degree at a recognized university where English is the primary language of instruction, or
+- Completed a four-year undergraduate degree or graduate degree at a recognized university where English is the primary language of instruction, or

 - Completed six credits of post-secondary English courses at a recognized university in an English-speaking country, or